higlass/higlass/docs/higlass_server.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Tiles returned by the server vary according to the data type but all are indexed by their tile id:
+Tiles returned by the server vary according to the data type but all are indexed by their tile id.
+The example below is a tile response from a bedlike track.

 .. code-block:: bash